aaronbernal28/aaronbernal28.github.io/README.md

 # Data science portfolio by Aaron Bernal Huanca

-This portfolio is a compilation of notebooks which I created for data analysis and machine learning proyects, also competitive programming highlights.
+This portfolio is a compilation of notebooks which I created for data analysis and machine learning proyects, also competitive programming highlights where I had to implement advanced algorithms in C++ such as dynamic programming, greedy strategies, graph traversal (BFS, Dijkstra), and flow networks.
 A separate category is for separate projects.

 [//]: <> (## Stand-alone projects.)
 [//]: <> (### Proyect 1)